Steve Morrow: Arsenal

 Morrow first played for Bangor as youth, before joining Arsenal in July 1987.
 A versatile utility man, who could play at full back, centre back or midfielder, Morrow had loan spells at Reading, Watford and Barnet, before making his debut for Arsenal as a substitute in a First Division match on 8 April 1992 against Norwich City, in place of the injured Nigel Winterburn.

 By the start of 1992–93 he had played more times for his country than for Arsenal, but another injury to Winterburn brought him back to Highbury for a spell in November, and he finally established himself in the side.
 He played some of his matches in midfield in a marker role, as Arsenal reached the League Cup and FA Cup finals.
 Morrow started the League Cup final against Sheffield Wednesday; after falling behind to a John Harkes goal, Arsenal equalised through Paul Merson, and then Merson set up Morrow to score the winner (which was also his first for the club).
 In the celebrations after the match, Arsenal skipper Tony Adams attempted to pick up Morrow and parade him on his shoulders, but Adams slipped and Morrow awkwardly hit the ground.
 He broke his arm and had to be rushed to hospital.

-As a result, Morrow missed the rest of that season, including the FA Cup Final (also against Sheffield Wednesday), where Arsenal completed the Cup Double.
+As a result, Morrow missed the rest of that season, including the FA Cup final (also against Sheffield Wednesday), where Arsenal completed the Cup Double.
 Before the final kicked off, Morrow received his League Cup winners' medal.

 The next season Morrow was in and out of the team and played only 13 matches, compared to 25 the previous season.
-One of those was the scene of an Arsenal triumph, the club's Cup Winners' Cup Final win over Parma.
+One of those was the scene of an Arsenal triumph, the club's Cup Winners' Cup final win over Parma.
 In an Arsenal midfield depleted of John Jensen and David Hillier, Morrow was called up at the last minute and made his first appearance in the competition that season, partnering 20-year-old Ian Selley, and veteran Paul Davis in central midfield, as Arsenal beat Parma 1–0 with an Alan Smith goal.
 Morrow stuck to his task of stemming Gianfranco Zola.
-His was a discreet presence but his contribution was none the less significant.
+His was a discreet presence but his contribution was nonetheless significant.

 Morrow had nearly left the club in March 1994, following an approach from the Premier League's bottom club Swindon Town, but the transfer fell through and he signed a new contract with Arsenal, where he spent three more years.

 He went on to play over 20 matches the following season, including a second Cup Winners' Cup final (which Arsenal lost to Real Zaragoza).
 Morrow scored his second Arsenal goal in the League Cup once again against Sheffield Wednesday, and scored his first Arsenal league goal in a 3–1 defeat at Blackburn Rovers, who won the Premier League that season.
 However, he never found favour under new Arsenal boss Bruce Rioch, who only gave the Irishman five matches in 1995–96.